 At the first class for each module you should receive information on exact times, locations and activities for each week of the semester.
-The tutorial module is not included on your timetable provided electrometrically - each tutorial group meets once a fortnight.
+The Tutorial module is not included on your timetable provided electronically - each tutorial group meets for one hour each week.